Adrija-G/SecurePassMaster/README.md

 - **Enhanced Security:** To ensure top-tier security, CipherGen employs the Isolated Forest algorithm and adds an additional layer of protection by performing Vigenère Cipher encryption on generated passwords.
 Your data remains secure. 🌐

-## Getting Started

-Getting started with CipherGen is straightforward:

-1. **Clone the Repository:** Clone this repository to your local machine.

-2. **Install Dependencies:** Ensure that you have all the required dependencies installed.

-3. **Run CipherGen:** Launch the program in your browser!

-For more info, you can refer to Github's official page: https://docs.github.com/en

-## Contribution Opportunities

-- Contributions to CipherGen are welcome and valuable ❤ This project provides an excellent opportunity, particularly for those who are new to GitHub's pull request process, to gain a deeper understanding of how it works.💻

-- Feel free to fork this repository and submit your pull requests.
-While we can't guarantee that every request will be merged, we welcome your input and appreciate your efforts to improve CipherGen.
-Your contributions can make a difference! 🌟